archd3sai/Instacart-Market-Basket-Analysis/Plots/readme.md

-This folder contains all plots.
+This folder contains plots of initial analysis.